 When a prospective claimant issues a Notice of Intent to File a Claim, it will extend the filing of their claim as well as the service to at least one year from the date the claim was incurred.
 The Notice of Intention document must be served upon the Attorney General, and where the defendant is a non-State of New York entity, the form is must also be done on the non-state entity.

-[3.0] SERVING THE UNITED STATES AND ITS AGENCIES, CORPORATIONS, OFFICERS, OR EMPLOYEES.
+HOW TO SERVE LEGAL PAPERS ON THE UNITED STATES AND ITS AGENCIES, CORPORATIONS, OFFICERS, OR EMPLOYEES

 To serve the United States, a party must deliver a copy of the summons and the complaint to the United States attorney.
 This attorney is specific to the district where the action is brought and is an imperative part of the process.
 However, service may be made upon an assistant United States attorney or clerical employee whom the United States attorney designates in writing filed with the court clerk.